-Stereophonics shake the O2 Shepherd’s Bush Empire
+Stereophonics shake Shepherd’s Bush Empire

 Unlike many other bands, Stereophonics have proved time and time again that they don’t need any fancy stage act or any crazy dancing to rock their shows.